ABOUT TIMBALI CRAFTS

 Here it is...

 The women who create Timbali Crafts are all volunteer cooks at community based feeding centers, called Care Points*, throughout Swaziland, Africa.
-In this tiny nation with the highest HIV/AIDS rate, and lowest life expectancy in the world, the needs are immense.
-In spite of their own hardships, the Timbali women help to feed more than 2500 children each day.
+In this tiny nation with the highest HIV/AIDS rate, and one of the lowest life expectancy rates in the world, the needs are immense.
+In spite of their own hardships, the Timbali women help to feed more than 3000 children each day.
 They are incredible!

 (For more info on these amazing women go here.)